marvinlinn/marvinlin.me/README.md

 Find out more about what I do and read my blog [**here**](https://marvinlin.me)!

+**NOTE:** The website is currently being used as a test platform for learning HTML/CSS/jQuery.

 ## License :page_with_curl:

 This project is licensed under the MIT License - see the [**LICENSE.md**](LICENSE) file for details